NLESC-JCER/cpp2wasm/README.md

 ### Visualization

-The plots in Bubble are made using [vega-lite](https://vega.github.io/vega-lite/).
+The plots in web apllicatoin can be made using [vega-lite](https://vega.github.io/vega-lite/).
 Vega-lite is a JS library which accepts a JSON document describing the plot and generates interactive graphics.